Skip to main content

 What your blood test result means

 Your positive test result does not mean you definitely have syphilis.
-The results of the screening test for syphilis are not always easy to understand – an expert needs to look at the results and ask you questions about yourself and previous infections.
+The results of the screening test for syphilis are not always easy to understand.
+An expert needs to look at the results and ask you questions about yourself and previous infections.
 Sometimes the result of the screening test will come back positive because you have had syphilis in the past and this has been treated.
 Other, less serious diseases can also cause a positive test result.

 What is syphilis?